londelec/leandcxmlman/source/sections/LogfileMain.rst

 		See :numref:`tabid-EventLogLogFlags` for description.
 		Logfile will not be created if value is 0.

-.. include-file:: sections/Include/log_Logfile.rstinc "" ".event" "(sample value 'Events/abc', where 'Events' is the name of the folder and 'abc' is the name of the file)"
+.. include-file:: sections/Include/log_Logfile.rstinc "" ".event" "(sample value 'Events/abc', where 'Events' is the name of the directory and 'abc' is the name of the file)"

 .. include-file:: sections/Include/log_ModeHourLimit.rstinc "" "0x01" "6" "(default 6 hours – total of 4 files will be created daily at 00:00, 06:00, 12:00, 18:00)"